nodebox/emrg.be/projects/impact-of-generative-design-tools.md

 ---
 <h3>Abstract</h3>
-Frederik De Bleser's PhD thesis investigates the impact of procedural graphics applications such as [NodeBox][] on graphic designers.
+Frederik De Bleser's PhD thesis investigates the impact of procedural graphics applications such as <a href="http://nodebox.net/" class="tag-software">NodeBox</a> on graphic designers.
 Specifically we want to know if designers using this software are:

 1. Efficient: can designers produce good designs faster?
 2. Comprehensive: can they try out more things before settling on a finished design?